sashakaplan1/sashaGIS/README.md

 * Methodology: find most at-risk areas (greater than 25% poverty), create one mile buffer around grocery stores, erase one mile buffer from at risk areas, food deserts are identfied, spatial join obesity data, compare greater than 30% obesity to potential food desert tracts
 * Results: Food deserts found most commonly in suburban and rural areas, strong realtionship does exist between high obesity rates and food deserts

-# Project 3: Tbe Potential Escape Routes of Bubbles the Hippo
+# Project 3: An Analysis of a Hippo's Escape Route Using Weighted Overlay / Weighted Sum Tools

 <p align="center">
   <img src="https://user-images.githubusercontent.com/96799772/147782996-c766b136-39ad-4999-8032-1c34c7723790.png"/>
 </p>

-* Bubbles the Hippo escaped from his zoo enclosure in Orange County, CA
+* Background: Bubbles the Hippo escaped from his zoo enclosure in Orange County, CA.  This project investigated the potential routes Bubbles took from his enclosue to where he was captured.
+A cost path analysis was conducted using variables slope percent, vegetation, and distance from roads.
-* This project investiagted the potential rotues bubbles took from his enclouse to where he was ultimately found
+* Data: DEM to measure slope, vegetation - US Forest Service, roads -  CalTrans
-* Three potenital escape routes were identifed based on vegetation, roads, and slope of the region
+* Methodology: Create cost layers (rank and classify the three variables), rank the three variables by percent influence using weighted overlay and weighted sum tools, create total cost grid, calculate three pathways, buffer each pathway, combine pathways using union tool
-* The weighted sum and weighted overalay tools were utlized with the variables weighted at different scales
+* Rankings: Vegetation was ranked as the most influential variable, followed by slope, and then roads
-* Vegetation was predicted as the most influential variable, followed by slope, and then roads
+* Result: Three potential pathways identified

 # Project 4: Network Analysis in San Francisco